Any widely available car that has had its outer body modified to give the impression of a high performance vehicle.

 Such a vehicle contrasts sharply with a “Sleeper” or “Stealth” (known in the UK as a “Q-car” by extension from the naval “Q-ship,”) where the engine, brakes, suspension etc. have high performance modifications, but the outer appearance is of an ordinary stock model, even with body damage or rust.

 A Sub-Trope of Pimped-Out Car.
 Many times invoked/parodied/referenced as an argument against car modification in general.
+The rough equivalent for trucks and SUVs is the Hummer Dinger.

 See also Itasha for the Otaku variant.